Logo

 Dolly Parton was recognized in the Guinness World Records 2018 Edition for holding records for the Most Decades with a Top20 hit on Billboard's Hot Country Songs Chart and Most Hits on Billboard's Hot Country Songs Chart by a Female Artist.

-Dolly Parton has turned down the Presidential Medal of Freedom twice due to her husband's illness and the ongoing pandemic.
+Dolly Parton turned down the Presidential Medal of Freedom a third time during the Biden presidency to avoid the appearance of politics.

 In late 2022, Dolly Parton received a $100-million Courage and Civility Award from the founder of Amazon, Jeff Bezos.